This Course Has Passed.

 The course will be delivered via Zoom, in two segments with a 20 minute break.
 Sessions normally run from 10am-11.30; coffe break; 11.50-1pm ENDS

-This course will be available on 3rd February 2021.
+This course will be available from April 2021.

 It has been designed for staff working in housing & income management teams, welfare rights, money advice & financial inclusion, and is intended to underline the increasing importance of Universal Credit’s “housing costs element”, in relation to your tenants’ ability to meet their rent liability and the organisations ambitions to maximise rental revenue, minimise rent arrears and the associated costs of recovery action.